-The sampling schedule for the AEMP Study Design Version 5.1 will follow that of the AEMP Study Design Version 5.0 (Golder 2017a).
+The sampling schedule for the AEMP Study Design Version 6.0 will follow that of the AEMP Study Design Version 5.2 (Golder 2020a).
 Variables used as indicators of eutrophication, including plankton, will continue to be sampled on an annual basis in the NF and MF (including FF2) areas (Table 3.5-1).
 In addition, water quality monitoring will continue at a monthly frequency at the mixing zone boundary and at an annual frequency in the NF and MF (including FF2) areas to retain the ability to detect early-warning changes and any unexpected change in a water quality variable.
 Sediments (with the exception of annual sampling at the mixing zone boundary under the SNP), benthic invertebrates and small-bodied fish will be monitored at a frequency of once every three years.

-As an update for Version 5.1 of the AEMP, water quality, eutrophication indicators and plankton variables will be sampled annually at the new FFD-1 station, located in the northern channel, east of the East Island, and at the existing FF1-2 station in the FF1 area (Figure 3.4-1).
-This update will provide an opportunity to evaluate the spatial extent of effects in the FF1 area (as represented by annual sampling at Station FF1-2), through the northern channel, on an annual basis.
+Water quality, eutrophication indicators and plankton variables will be sampled annually at the newest FFD-1 station, located in the northern channel, east of the East Island, and at the FF1-2 station in the FF1 area (Figure 3.4-1).
+These Stations provide an opportunity to evaluate the spatial extent of effects in the FF1 area (as represented by annual sampling at Station FF1-2), through the northern channel, on an annual basis.
 Station FFD-2 will be sampled every three years during the comprehensive sampling program.